pinax/pinax-invitations/docs/management.rst

 topoff_invites
 --------------

-Makes sure all users have a certain number of invites.
+Makes sure all users have at least a certain number of invites.

     manage.py topoff_invites 10  # Makes sure that all users have at least 10 invites